YottaDB/YDBDoc/ProgGuide/utility.rst

    Utility Routines

 ======================
-Utility Routines
+10. Utility Routines
 ======================

 .. contents::
    :depth: 2

-YottaDB/GT.M provides library utilities to perform frequently used tasks, and to access frequently used information.
-Most of the utilities are for YottaDB/GT.M programmers, but some provide tools for system administration and operation.
+YottaDB provides library utilities to perform frequently used tasks, and to access frequently used information.
+Most of the utilities are for YottaDB programmers, but some provide tools for system administration and operation.

-The YottaDB/GT.M utilities fall into the following general categories:
+The YottaDB utilities fall into the following general categories:

 * Date and time utilities
 * Conversion utilities